 Anyone who’s experienced Carnival Season in New Orleans will probably have his or her favorite Mardi Gras parade, a preference that is shaped by any number of factors, including special memories and particular traditions: grabbing a shoe at Muses, dancing under the interstate during Zulu, spotting the celebrity king of Bacchus.
-But there’s only a few parades that signal the start of the season, and Krewe du Vieux might just be the most popular one from that exhilarating first weekend.
+But there’s only a few parades that signal the start of the season, and Krewe du Vieux is among them.

 Krewe du Vieux History

 The Krewe of Clones were based out of the Contemporary Arts Center and formed as a krewe in 1978, just two years after the center opened.
-Known as an “Art Parade,” the clones engaged in political and social satire, including a generally irreverent attitude to the “serious” traditions of Mardi Gras—for example, their “kings and queens” included deceased celebrities such as Playboy playmate and actress Jayne Mansfield (a 1950s and 60s mashup of Kim Kardashian and Anna Nicole Smith who died in a car crash near Slidell) and Elvis Presley, as well as Ken and Barbie.
+Known as an “Art Parade,” the clones engaged in political and social satire, including a generally irreverent attitude to the “serious” traditions of Mardi Gras—for example, their “kings and queens” included deceased celebrities such as Playboy playmate and actress Jayne Mansfield (a 1950s and 60s mashup of Kim Kardashian and the late Anna Nicole Smith) and Elvis Presley, as well as Ken and Barbie.

 If you wanted to see where the playful nature of Mardi Gras meets its offbeat extension, you wanted to see Krewe of Clones.